jmoiron/sqlx/index.md

 ### Connecting to Your Database <a href="#connecting" class="permalink" id="connecting">&para;</a>

 A `DB` instance is *not* a connection, but an abstraction representing a Database.
 This is why creating a DB does not return an error and will not panic.
 It maintains a [connection pool](#connectionPool) internally, and will attempt to connect when a connection is first needed.
-You can create an sqlx.DB via `Open` or by creating a new sqlx DB handle from an existing sql.DB via `NewDB`:
+You can create an sqlx.DB via `Open` or by creating a new sqlx DB handle from an existing sql.DB via `NewDb`:

 ```go
 var db *sqlx.DB